chemodun/X4TransactionLogAnalyzer/README.md

 - How each of your ships has been trading over time
 - Totals for price, quantity, and estimated profit per transaction

+**Important notice**: Please be aware - trade logs are collected by game for AI pilots only.

 The app runs locally and reads only your X4 files.
-Nothing is uploaded.

-**Nothing is MODDED!**
+Nothing is uploaded. **Nothing is MODDED!**

 ## Key features